 Photosynthetic pigments and sedDNA will be quantified in sediment cores from 12 lakes in the state.
-Quantification of specific toxin-producing cyanobacterial sedDNA, including Gloeotrichia, ddPCR analysis using and а larger reconstruction of whole-community algal dynamics via metabarcoding sequencing will be performed.
+Quantification of specific toxin-producing cyanobacterial sedDNA, including Gloeotrichia, analysis using ddPCR and а larger reconstruction of whole-community algal dynamics via metabarcoding sequencing will be performed.
 The sediment cores collected will produce the longest time series of Gloeotrichia occurrence in a collection of lakes, as longer temporal reconstructions of cyanobacterial dynamics are needed to adequately assess climate-related drivers.

-Broadly, a deeper understanding of the changing climate's effects on cyanobacterial abundance and potential cyanotoxin occurrence in Maine is necessary for management of valuable recreational and drinking water sources.
-In the future, federal, state, municipal, and public lake management organizations addressing increasing cyanoHABs in the Northeast can use these findings to better cyanoHAB anticipate possible summer occurrence based upon winter conditions.
+a deeper understanding of the Broadly, changing climate's effects on cyanobacterial abundance and potential cyanotoxin occurrence in Maine is necessary for management of valuable recreational and drinking water sources.
+In the future, federal, state, municipal, and public lake management organizations increasing cyanoHABs in the addressing Northeast can use these findings to better cyanoHAB possible summer anticipate occurrence based upon winter conditions.